 Mr. Perezvelez serves on disciplinary boards of inquiry (BPCRB and the PRC) on allegations of misconduct by police officers.
 Such boards generate findings and recommend discipline as needed.

-Mr. Perezvelez has been an institutional member of NACOLE via two oversight boards since 2007.
-Mr. Perezvelez is currently part of the 2018 NACOLE Annual Conference Committee and is the monitor for the "How to Positively Impact Agency Culture by Influencing Training” presentation by the Los Angeles Office of the Inspector General.
+Mr. Perezvelez served as part of the 2018 NACOLE Annual Conference Committee and was the shepherd for the "How to Positively Impact Agency Culture by Influencing Training” presentation by the Los Angeles Office of the Inspector General.

-Mr. Perezvelez serves in the 2019 NACOLE Annual Conference Committee member as a shepherd and monitor for the “BWC and Law Enforcement Oversight: Three case studies on accessibility, implementation, and implications for the field” with the NYC Civilian Complaint Review Board, the D.C.
+Mr. Perezvelez currently serves in the 2019 NACOLE Annual Conference Committee member as a shepherd and monitor for the “BWC and Law Enforcement Oversight: Three case studies on accessibility, implementation, and implications for the field” with the NYC Civilian Complaint Review Board, the D.C.
 Office of Police Complaints and the Office of the Independent Auditor for the Bay Area Rapid Transit